Ready for the ultimate needle drop? Listen up for everything you need to know about Record Store Day (RSD), taking place this Saturday, April 12.

 Aayat’s pro tips

-Vinyl collectors are among the most dedicated, so my first tip is to have an idea of what you want before entering the record store.
+First, vinyl enthusiasts are among the most dedicated collectors, so my first tip is to have an idea of what you want before entering the record store.
+Without a plan in place, you could miss out.

 Lastly, remember that just because it’s on the RSD list, does not guarantee a store will have received it.
 This event is fun, but competitive, and stores cannot promise that they will have a copy of each release.
 Be patient, and call your friendly record store clerk so they can give you an idea of what to expect.